 OVERVIEW: The Ford Foundation, a stalwart funder of social justice work, invests in an array of causes; however, its LGBTQ grantmaking supports projects that "secure legal rights, improve economic security and address safety concerns" of LGBTQ individuals outside of the U.S.

-IP TAKE: Ford is very well resourced and funds a wide array of LGBT projects, but competition is stiff for money from this well known funder.
+IP TAKE: Ford is well resourced and funds a wide array of LGBTQ projects, but grantseekrs can expect stiff competition.
 Furthermore, LGBT organizations based in the U.S. are no longer eligible for funding.

-PROFILE: Established in Michigan in 1936 with an initial gift of $25,000 from Edsel Ford (then president of the Ford Motor Company), the Ford Foundation, now based in New York, and has grown to become a national and international grantmaking institution.
+PROFILE: Established in 1936 with an initial gift of $25,000 from Edsel Ford (then president of the Ford Motor Company), the Ford Foundation, now based in New York, and has grown to become a national and international grantmaking institution.
 The foundation "believe[s] in the inherent dignity of all people.
 But around the world, too many people are excluded from the political, economic, and social institutions that shape their lives."
 Indeed, it seeks to "reduce poverty and injustice, strengthen democratic values, promote international cooperation, and advance human achievement."
 One of seven programs, Ford also hosts a Gender & Racial Justice program.

 Ford's LGBTQ grantmaking ranges from $100,000 to $1 million, with the now-defunct Advancing LGBT Rights program recently recording an average grant amount of approximately $230,000.
 Past grants can be reviewed in more detail on the foundation's grants database.

-Ford is a tremendously successful and well-known organization and, as such, it is inundated with requests each year.
-The foundation notes that less than 1% of unsolicited inquiries result in an actual grant, and while the foundation still plans to make thousands of awards each year, the total number of annual grants has been predicted to drop by 20%.
-Grantseekers should also note that Ford is not accepting proposals or inquiries until it “begin[s] new grant making in early 2016.”
+Ford is known internationally, and as such, attracts thousands of requests annually.
+The foundation notes that less than 1% of unsolicited inquiries result in an actual grant.
+While the foundation still plans to make thousands of awards each year, the total number of annual grants has been predicted to drop by 20%.